 You should install Metricbeat as close as possible to the service you want to monitor.
-For example, if you have four servers with MySQL running, it’s recommended that you run Metricbeat on each service.
+For example, if you have four servers with MySQL running, it’s recommended that you run Metricbeat on each server.
 This allows Metricbeat to access your service from localhost and does not cause any additional network traffic or prevent Metricbeat from collecting metrics when there are network problems.
 Metrics from multiple Metricbeat instances will be combined on the Elasticsearch server.

 To download and install Metricbeat, use the commands that work with your system (deb for Debian/Ubuntu, rpm for Redhat/Centos/Fedora, mac for OS X, docker for any Docker platform, and win for Windows).